dfstio/whatsappgram-server/README.md

   ## Usage

-  whatsappgram
+ssh into the remote machine
+cd whatsappgram-server
+Clear whatsapp tokens:
+rm -r tokens
+start tmux by typing tmux into the shell: tmux start the process you want inside the started tmux session: whatsappgram

-  Then scan QR code with your WhatsApp
+Then scan QR code with your WhatsApp leave/detach the tmux session by typing Ctrl+b and then d Close terminal window: exit